 A double-parallel brochure has three parallel folds that make for eight panels (4 on each side of the sheet of paper).
 In this type of brochure, the sheet of paper is folded in half and then folded in half again so that one-half of the sheet is inside the other half.
 This makes the panels of the inside half to be smaller.
 In a double-parallel brochure, two panels are slightly shorter, so that they can fold inside the other two without overlapping.

 French Fold brochures have 2 perpendicular fold lines in the form of a cross, reason why they’re also called right angle fold.
 Following this folds, the sheet of paper is first folded in half horizontally and then vertically.
 This brochure has 4 panels on each side.

 The gatefold is a type of brochure folding that has two parallel folds to create six panels, three outside panels, and three inside panels.
-The side panels are roughly half the width of the center panel and fold inward without overlapping.
+The side panels are roughly half the width of the center card and fold inward without overlapping.
 This type of brochure is not that common, which is why they can make a great impact.

 Double gatefold brochures are very similar to gatefolds, except that they are folded one more time along a central crease after folding the side panels.
 This achieves a narrower size.
-The central fold makes it, so that it now has 8 panels (4 inside and 4 outside), dividing the large central panel in 2.
+The central fold makes it, so that it now has 8 panels (4 inside and 4 outside), dividing the large central card in 2.

 Half-Fold Then Tri-Fold Brochures

 This type of folding has a central horizontal fold line and two vertical fold lines, which divide the paper into 6 panels, front and back.
 This brochure folds in half horizontally and then folds like a tri-fold brochure.
-And, as is in a tri-fold, there's a slight difference in panel size to allow for appropiate folding.
+And, as is in a tri-fold, there's a slight difference in card size to allow for appropiate folding.